rohbotics/pifi/README.md

 Empy uses the template format `@()` with python expressions inside of the parenthesis.

 The `mac.replace(":", "")[-4:]` gets the last 4 digits of the MAC address after removing colons.

+## Installation
+The recommended way to install is from debs.
+The apt source at https://packages.ubiquityrobotics.com/ has the packages.

+If that source is configured on your system, simply run `sudo apt install pifi`.

+To install from source, run `sudo pip3 install .` in the pifi directory after cloning this repo.

 ## Dependencies
 Note: Don't worry about dependencies if you are installing from debs, they will be installed automatically.